 Order Samples Before You Commit

 If you are contemplating buying sugarcane straws, but are not quite sure yet, you can order some samples.
-These samples should help you decide, and you can order them here.
+These samples should help you decide, and you can order them online (just pay for shipping).
 You just need to pay $9.99 for shipping and processing.
 Your samples will come right to your door! (contiguous USA)

 Order Wholesale or Customized Sugarcane Straws

 If you are interested, you can buy sugarcane straws wholesale or customized for your business.
 Get in touch through the contact page to find out more information.
 Our minimum order quantity is 300,000 straws.